-This is the latest move since Google announced support for a passwordless standard for accounts across platforms.
+This is the latest move since Google announced support for the passwordless standard for accounts across platforms.
 Passkey is a FIDO Alliance-backed solution that provides a more secure way to log in to apps and websites without the need for a traditional password.
-This can be achieved by simply unlocking a user's computer or mobile device using biometrics (fingerprint or facial recognition) or a PIN.
+This can be achieved by simply unlocking the user's computer or mobile device using biometric technology (fingerprint or facial recognition) or a PIN.

 Google says the next time users sign in to their account, they'll start seeing prompts to create and use a passkey, making future sign-ins easier.
 It also means they'll see the 'bypass password' option enabled in their Google Account settings.